adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Some of the wooden beings fell upon the ground, where they quivered and trembled in every limb.
 Zeb ran and picked up one of the Gargoyles that lay nearest to him.
 The Wizard’s bullet struck its head exactly in the left eye.
 Zeb wound a strap several times around its body, buckled the strap and tossed his prisoner into the buggy.

-A Wonderful Escape
+## A Wonderful Escape

 "Let’s yell — all together," said Zeb.

 "And fight at the same time," added the Wizard. " We will get near Jim.
 I’ll use my sword.
 Dorothy must take her parasol and open it suddenly when the wooden folks attack her.
 I haven’t anything for you, Zeb."

-"I’ll use the creature," said the boy, and pulled his pris- oner out of the buggy.
+"I’ll use the creature," said the boy, and pulled his prisoner out of the buggy.

 The boy was strong enough: he worked upon a farm.
 When the next company of Gargoyles advanced, our friends began to yell.
 Even the kitten gave a dreadfully shrill scream and at the same time Jim neighed loudly.

 This daunted the enemy for a time, but the defenders were soon out of breath.
 The Gargoyles advanced in a swarm like the bees, so that the air was filled with them.
 The wooden people wound their long arms around Zeb and the Wizard.
 Dorothy was captured in the same way.

 After that the wooden creatures flew into the air with them and bore them far away, over miles and miles of wooden country, until they came to a wooden city.
 The houses of this city had many corners, they were square and six-sided and eight-sided.
-They were tower-like in shape and the best of them seemed old; yet all were strong and sub- stantial.
+They were tower-like in shape and the best of them seemed old; yet all were strong and substantial.
 To one of these houses the prisoners were brought by their captors.
 The Gargoyles roughly pushed them into the opening, where there was a platform, and then flew away and left them.

 "What an awful fight!" said Dorothy.